-We ensure that there is plenty of time to discuss any particular issues or concerns with the nurse.
+You will have plenty of time to discuss any concerns et cetera with the nurse.

 Includes an overall review of results, a personalised health action plan and advice on any relevant medical and lifestyle issues.

 Detailed review of medical history, also family, social, occupational history and lifestyle, also gynaecological history taken for women.

 Assessment of nutrition, exercise, alcohol, and general balance of life.

 Overall review of stress related to lifestyle issues